whitejack2331703470-cmd/DVS-Final-Project_logbook/README.md

 **Poster / Cartoon / Sketch Styles (Yinuo Pang))**

-This approach demonstrates how Mean-Shift segmentation can generate multiple styles—Poster, Cartoon, and Sketch—through different pipeline designs.
-The Poster style achieves effective colour simplification but struggles with weak edges in low-contrast images.
-The Cartoon style produces the most visually convincing results but is computationally expensive and may lose fine details.
-The Sketch style provides strong abstraction but is sensitive to surface texture, leading to noisy line extraction.
-Future improvements include replacing Canny with Difference-of-Gaussians and using adaptive thresholding for more stable edge detection.
+The three styles implemented in this project — Poster/Pop Art, Cartoon, and Sketch — collectively demonstrate that a single algorithmic family (Mean-Shift) can produce visually distinct artistic outputs depending on feature space and pipeline design.
+The Poster style achieves effective graphic simplification through colour quantisation and contrast stretching, though it struggles on low-contrast images where Sobel edges become weak.
+The Cartoon style produces the most visually convincing results but carries a significant computational cost due to 5D Mean-Shift segmentation, and fine facial features can be lost during morphological pre-processing.
+The Sketch style achieves the highest degree of abstraction — intentionally so, as reflected in its low SSIM — but remains sensitive to surface texture, where Canny cannot distinguish structural contours from fine detail.
+Future improvements would focus on replacing Canny with a Difference-of-Gaussians approach for cleaner line selection, and incorporating adaptive thresholding for more robust Poster edges on varied image types.

 **Oil painting & Stained Glass Style (Yuting Zhao)**